microsoft/WhatTheHack/037-WindowsVirtualDesktop/Coach/01-Plan-AVD-Architecture.md

         - Recommend an appropriate storage solution (including Azure NetApp Files versus Azure Files).
         - Plan for user profiles.
     - Client Deployment
-        - plan for Windows Virtual Desktop client deployment
+        - plan for Azure Virtual Desktop client deployment
             - Which client to use
                 - Features and benefits
                 - Email Discovery
                 - How to Deploy
                 - How to update
-    - WVD Roles
+    - AVD Roles
         - **NOTE:** Premise of Least privilege user/group security model
         - FSLogix local groups for include/exclude.
         - Local session host groups / GPO based group management.